HankB/Linux_ZFS_Root/Debian/README.md

 Started migrating script produced to install Ubuntu.

+Note: As of Rickard Laager's email to zfs-discuss@list.zfsonlinux.org on Mar 18, 2019, 10:57 PM this script is no longer synchronized with the instructions referenced above.
+The script may still work (It did for me) but will not utilize the most recent improvements in the procedure.

 ## WARNING WILL ROBINSON

 **If something goes wrong this script *will* destroy any data on any target system drive.** I captured a full disk image backup before testing this on any of my systems.
 Taking a full image backup takes less time than reinstalling Windows should that be needed.